elinefon/WorkoutApp/workout-app/userstories.md

 As a person that logs my workouts, I want to be able to delete workouts that was very long ago or was added by mistake so that my workout log contains only the workouts I want.

-Also I want the option to clear all workout from the list, so that I can start creating a new list fast without having to use a lot of time to delete each workout individually.
+I also want the option to clear all workouts from the list, so that I can start creating a new list fast without having to use a lot of time deleting each workout individually.

-The user want to be able to remove (delete and clear (delete all) )workout in list if something is added by mistake or if the user do not want any of their previous workouts.
+The user want to be able to remove (delete and clear) workouts in list if something is added by mistake or if the user don't want any of their previous workouts.
+On all the elements there will be added a delete button on the right side, under the condition that the workout exists.
+If there are no elements there won't be any delete buttons, also if you click clear in this case, nothing will happen.

 ### Important to be able to see